 The school’s curriculum is based on the subjects outlined in the National Curriculum.
 These are: Maths, English, Science, Art and Design, Computing, Design and Technology, Languages (KS2 only) History, Geography, Music, Physical Education and Religious Education.

-We also place a strong emphasis on developing children’s understanding of their own and others’ needs and feelings through personal, social, health, education and citizenship learning.
-This is taught as discrete lessons, and also promoted through assemblies and day-to-day events in our school life.
+Although, it is non-statutory, we also teach PSHE (Personal, Social and Health Education) to develop the knowledge, skills and attributes our pupils need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
+We also place a strong emphasis on developing children’s understanding of their own and others’ needs and feelings citizenship learning.
+PSHE is taught as discrete lessons, and also promoted through assemblies and day-to-day events in our school life.
+Evidence shows that well-delivered PSHE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

 We have developed a creative approach to our curriculum where we aim to challenge children’s learning.
 Whenever possible, we try to make links across subjects, so that learning in one area enhances learning in another subject.
 Some subjects such as Maths and English are taught daily and links are made to the topic whenever possible.
 Others are studied for short blocks, so as to enable children to make links and follow up/extend their ideas.
 We encourage children to ask and try to answer their own questions and explain their thinking.
 We aim to include trips and real experiences in our curriculum whenever we can.
 You will also notice that for some units the plan is spread over a whole term, whilst others are split into a shorter half termly block.